De novo 3D model generation¶

 On the Running tab, set:

-(Remember that the gradient-driven algorithm does not scale well with MPI.)
+(Remember that the gradient-driven algorithm cannot be run with multiple MPI processes.)

 Using the settings above, this job took 2 minutes on our system.